stefanocaronia/wallyti/README.md

 # jquery.wallyti (beta)

-This is a simple jQuery plugin that can be used to generate a tiled wall of blocks.
+*Wallyti* is a simple jQuery plugin that can be used to generate a tiled wall of blocks.
 The only parameters needed are the minimum block width and the maximum block width, the margin between blocks.
 These values are used only to compute the number of column and they can be forced if it is needed (in case of a single column or if the min and max values can't fit for a specific container width.